MDHetrick/School_District_Analysis/README.md

                     (student_data_df['school_name'] == 'Thomas High School'),
                    'math_score'] = np.nan
 ```
-Once the scores were replaced, I performed a count on the datafram to count the nulls.
+Once the scores were replaced, I performed a count on the dataframe to count the nulls.

 ```
 print(student_data_df.isnull().sum())